AmadeusITGroup/RedisCache/README.md

 ### Testing

 To make sure we use Redis properly, we do not mock it in the unit tess.
 So you will need a localhost default instance of Redis server without a password.
-This means that the unit tests are more like integrtion tests.
+This means that the unit tests are more like integration tests.

 The execution of the tests including coverage result can be done with `test.sh`.
 You can also run just `pytest`: